salmant/Spark-Kafka-Big-Data-Application/README.md

 *  `speed`: The speed of the vehicle.
 *  `eventType`: The type of message event could be GPS, Aggressive Right, Aggressive Left, Sudden Acceleration or Hard Braking.

 The Kafka broker receives all events sent by the `cvs-kafka-producer`.
 Afterwards, the Kafka broker forwards all events to the `cvs-spark-processor` which processes the streaming sensor data in real-time, extracts useful knowledge and sends the information to be stored in the Cassandra database.
 The logistic centre would like to know if any driver is dangerously maneuvering at the moment on situations when many dynamics (sudden acceleration, hard braking, aggressive right turn and aggressive left turn) are currently happening.
-To this end, the `cvs-spark-processor` provides the following knowledge:
+To this end, the `cvs-spark-processor` provides the following real-time streaming analytics:

 * Calculating the number of each type of dynamics (sudden acceleration, hard braking, aggressive right turn and aggressive left turn as well as GPS) for each travel happend in the last 60 seconds.
 This information will be stored in a Cassandra table named `cvsdatabase.windowbased_info`.
 * Calculating the total number of each type of dynamics (sudden acceleration, hard braking, aggressive right turn and aggressive left turn as well as GPS) from the beginning for each travel.
 This information will be stored in a Cassandra table named `cvsdatabase.totalbased_info`.